By Martin Anyasodo

 Recipe available here.

 And there you have it.
-My top 5 Nigerian Dishes.
+My top 5 recipes for Nigerian foods.
 This is by no means a conclusive list as there is more Nigerian cuisine out there that I’ve yet to eat.

-Let me know your favourite meals in the comments below!
+Let me know your favourite Nigerian recipe in the comments below!
 If you know a good place to buy ingredients or any good restaurants - please share your source as well!

 The fried plantain and egg is not Nigeria recipe